What about Sex after Joint Replacement Surgery?

 When can I resume sexual activity?

 There are "safer" positions to use for sexual activity.
 In general, the total hip patient ("THP") should follow the restrictions taught during physiotherapy.
-The physical therapist can assist in answering some questions that may arise.
+The physical therapist can assist in answering questions that may arise.
+If you are uncertain about a particular activity, ask your surgeon.